android-ui-testing/Cookbook/docs/content/basics/instrumented_testing_basics.md

 ```

 However, it's not enough for us.
 Remember?
 We also need to take care of the code we write in `androidTestSrc`.
 It also
-should be built.
-If may confuse you a bit, but it will be built in a separate apk.
+should be built and will be represented as an apk:

 ```bash
 # It will build an apk file located in app/build/outputs/debug/debug.apk